-Rare diseases refer to the diseases that affect a very small percentage of the population.
+Rare diseases refer to diseases that affect a very small percentage of the population.
 They fall under a wide variety of symptoms and disorders that differ from disease to disease as well as patient to patient suffering.
-80% of the conditions have a genetic origin whereas the rest may be caused by allergies, infections or environmental factors.
+80% of the conditions have a genetic origin whereas the rest may be caused by allergies, infections, or environmental factors.

-Nearly 14,000 people suffer from this illness that is also characterized by memory impairment, changes in vision and joint pain.
+Nearly 14,000 people suffer from this illness that is also characterized by memory impairment, changes in vision, and joint pain.
 Amongst the medical professionals, this condition is famous as the ‘fiber disease’ and there is no known cause behind it.

-Foreign Accent Syndrome:
+3. Foreign Accent Syndrome

 Early on, this was dismissed as a psychological problem by the doctors; however, later research in the UK revealed that people suffering from this had similar abnormalities in their brain anatomy.
-This disorder may result from trauma, stroke or even multiple sclerosis.
+This disorder may result from trauma, stroke, or even multiple sclerosis.

-The symptoms of Kuru included bursts of maniacal laughter, as well as shaking limbs, inability to retain balance and eventually death within a year.
-It resulted in a “swiss-cheesing” of brain, which was the term used to describe the holes that emerged in the brain of the deceased patients.
+The symptoms of Kuru included bursts of maniacal laughter, as well as shaking limbs, inability to retain balance, and eventually death within a year.
+It resulted in a “swiss-cheesing” of the brain, which was the term used to describe the holes that emerged in the brain of the deceased patients.